Lyrkan/K40-Control-Panel/README.md

     -   Alarm activation
 -   Control 12V lights
 -   Control 5V laser diodes
--   Control a motorized bed (based on [this design](https://civade.com/post/2020/08/23/D%c3%a9coupe-laser-CO2-K40-:-R%c3%a9alisation-d-un-lit-motoris%c3%a9), but it should work with other ones as long as the stepper can be controeled using a DRV8825 driver)
+-   Control a motorized bed (based on [this design](https://www.printables.com/model/597476-k40-motorized-bed), but it should work with other ones as long as the stepper can be controled using a DRV8825 driver)
 -   Expose sensors/state data through an API
 -   Retrieve the current state of the machine and move the laser head through UART if you're using a FluidNC controller board (WIP)

+What it **CANNOT** do (_yet_):

+-   Start or control a job
+-   Trigger the laser
+-   Send arbitrary Gcode

 ## BOM